 Passing the Float Test

 When you add the bagel bites to the boiling water, they should float.
-It's ok if they sink a bit and then come back up to the surface (or you may notice they float right away).
+When you add them to the boiling water, you might see a few things:

 Storage

 Room Temperature Storage: These bagel bites are best eaten fresh!
-If you're planning to eat same-day or the next day, store these at room temperature in an airtight container.
+If you're planning to eat within 1-2 days, store these at room temperature in an airtight container.
 You can reheat them in the microwave for 30 seconds to make them soft and warm again.

 Freezer Storage: If you want to keep these for later, let the bagel bites cool fully, then store in a freezer-safe bag or container and freeze for up to 3 months.
 To reheat, warm them in the microwave for 30-60 seconds until soft and warm again.